RohitBhaskarUday/set-of-instructions/README.md

 4) Method names should start with a lowercase and CamelCase for verbs. example: calculateTotal, insertionSort.
 5) variable names should start with lowercases and CamelCase for meaningful words. example: totalValue, var, count, name.
 6) Constants should have uppercase. example: MAX_VALUE, INT_MAX, PI.
-7) Boolean variables and methods should have question type naming convintion for example: isPrime(), hasData.
+7) Boolean variables and methods should have question type naming conventions for example: isPrime(), hasData.
-8) Getters and Setters should have the convintion like getPropertyName, setPropertyName.
+8) Getters and Setters should have the conventions like getPropertyName, setPropertyName.